Ascending Passage .com HOME PAGE.

 are surely scented with an eternal springtime, and with the light that

-Colossi in repose have drawn a patience in labor that has in it
+Colossi men have for centuries drawn a patience in labor that has in it

 something not less sublime.